allegheny-college-cmpsc-480-fall-2020/assignment-3-professional-documents/README.md

   * chronological
   * functional
   * combined

+As you continue to work toward finishing this assignment, make decisions guided by the opportunity post you've chosen for the interim deadlines.

 #### C.V.

 This work does not need to be formatted; it should likely just be a bullet-pointed list.
+Tailoring it toward an opporunity you found during exploration done for `Assignment 2` or another discovered since then.
+As you continue to work toward finishing this assignment, make decisions guided by that opportunity posting.

  * A list of all applicable sections which might appear on your C.V.
   * Use the list of recommended sections provided by [the UNC Writing Center guide](https://writingcenter.unc.edu/tips-and-tools/curricula-vitae-cvs-versus-resumes/)